-The Capital Improvements SB-9 Fund (31701 & 31703) - The fund is used to account for erecting, remodeling, making additions to and furnishing of school buildings, or purchasing or improving school grounds or any combination thereof as identified by the local school board.
+The Capital Improvements SB-9 Fund (31701) - The fund is used to account for erecting, remodeling, making additions to and furnishing of school buildings, or purchasing or improving school grounds or any combination thereof as identified by the local school board.
 Financing is provided by the State of New Mexico's State Equalization Matching and a special tax levy as authorized by the Public School District Capital Improvements Act (22-25-1 to 22-25-10, NMSA 1978).
-Per the NM Public Education Department state SB9 funds will be separated by local and state funding sources.
-State SB9 funds will use fund number 31703, and local SB9 funds will use fund number 31701.
+Per the New Mexico Public Education Department state SB-9 funds will be separated by local and state funding sources.
+Local SB-9 funds will use fund number 31701.